Actindo-AG/Documentation/RetailSuiteAccounting/Operation/03_ManageOpenItems.md

 ![Open items for an account](../../Assets/Screenshots/RetailSuiteAccounting/Book/OpenItems/OpenItemsAccount.png "[Open items for an account]")

 1. Select the checkbox of the corresponding postings to be cleared in the *M* column.
 The total amount of the postings is displayed in the upper right corner of the workspace.
-The total amount of the posting must equal **0,00**.
+The total amount of the postings must equal **0,00**.

   ![Clear manually](../../Assets/Screenshots/RetailSuiteAccounting/Book/OpenItems/ClearManually.png "[Clear manually]")